isomerpages/moe-temasekpri/_about-us/Our School Song.md

 title: Our School Song
 permalink: /about-us/our-school-song/
 description: ""
+variant: markdown
 ---
 ### Our School Song

-<iframe width="560" height="100" src="https://www.youtube.com/embed/ZPcS7umBTPg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-We are young, we are strong
+We are young, we are strong&nbsp;